Pilates: Description

 A systematic review of Pilates in 2012 examined its literature to form a consensus description of it, and found it could be described as "a mind-body exercise that requires core stability, strength, and flexibility, and attention to muscle control, posture, and breathing".

+According to The New York Times, Pilates "can be tailored to a spectrum of fitness goals, ages and abilities".
+Pilates is not a cardiovascular workout, but rather a strength and flexibility workout.
+There are various elements that contribute to distinguishing Pilates from other forms of resistance training.
+For example, Pilates places a heavy emphasis on breathwork and creating a mind-body connection.
+Joseph Pilates even states "Above all, learn how to breathe correctly."
+Participants consciously use the core and breath for all forms of movement.

 In his book Return to Life through Contrology, Joseph Pilates presented his method as the art of controlled movements, which should look and feel like a workout (not a therapy) when properly done.
 If practiced consistently, Pilates improves flexibility, builds strength, and develops control and endurance in the entire body.
 It puts emphasis on alignment, breathing, developing a strong core, and improving coordination and balance.
 The core, consisting of the muscles of the abdomen, low back and hips, is often called the "powerhouse" and is thought to be the key to a person's stability.
 Pilates' system allows for exercises to be modified in difficulty, from beginner to advanced or any other level, and to accommodate the instructor's and practitioner's goals and/or limitations.
-They're intensity can be increased as the body adapts itself to the exercises.
+Their intensity can be increased as the body adapts itself to the exercises.

-A number of versions of Pilates are taught today; most are based on up to nine principles.
+A number of versions of Pilates are taught.
+Most are based on up to nine principles.

+Pilates teachers who have completed training covering all aspects of Pilates, including mat work and apparatus-based exercises, such as the Reformer, Cadillac, Chair, and Barrel are referred to as Comprehensive Pilates Teachers.